JohnCoene/javascript-for-r/_book/1-02-basics.md

 It is assumed that the reader has basic knowledge of the shiny framework and already used it to build applications.
 However, there are some more obscure functionalities that one may not know, but that becomes essential when introducing JavaScript to applications.
 Chiefly, how to import external dependencies; JavaScript or otherwise.

-There are two ways to import dependencies: using the htmltools [@R-htmltools] package to create a dependency object that shiny can understand or manually serving and importing the files with shiny.
+There are two ways to import dependencies: using the htmltools [@R-htmltools] package to create a dependency object that shiny can understand, or manually serving and importing the files with shiny.

 ### Serving Static Files {#basics-static-files}

-Static files are files that are downloaded by the clients, in this case, web browsers accessing shiny applications, as-is, these generally include images, CSS (`.css`), and JavaScript (`.js`).
+Static files are files that are downloaded by the clients, in this case, web browsers accessing shiny applications, as-is.
+These generally include images, CSS (`.css`), and JavaScript (`.js`).

 If you are familiar with R packages, static files are to shiny applications what the `inst` directory is to an R package; those files are installed as-is.
 They do not require further processing as opposed to the `src` folder, which contains files that need compiling, for instance.